KanishkaY2001/UniCollab/README.md

 <<<<<<< HEAD
 # UniCollab
-**UniCollab** is a web application, created by Seng2021 members, that allows university students to form groups for academic, extracurricular, and casual events and activities.
-With a mission to connect students and create opportunities, our app allows for intuitive collaboration.
+**UniCollab** is a web application, created by 6 2nd year UNSW students, providing a platform for university students to easily and efficiently form groups for academic, extracurricular, and casual events and activities.
+The application's mission is to connect students and create opportunities, allowing for intuitive collaboration.
-## Hosted On:
-{Website}
-## Instructions:
-{Instructions}

 ## Collaborators:
 - **Kanishka Yamani** - *Frontend Developer*
 - **Xiang Ji** - *Frontend Developer*